solo-io/workshops/gloo-edge/gloo-edge/README.md

 EOF
 ```

-And to access the httpbin application:
+Launch a new Chrome tab to access the httpbin application:

 ```
 /opt/google/chrome/chrome $(glooctl proxy url)/not-secured/get
 ```

-It should return a json object with details regarding your own request.
-Something similar to:
+It should return a json object with details regarding your own request, something similar to this:

 ```
 {